How to Use Continuous AB Testing to Increase Conversions

-I’ll give you some ideas for the elements you can start testing.
+I’ll give you some ideas of what you can start testing.

 Are you accepting coupon codes?
-If you have an option for visitors to input a coupon code during the checkout process, it could send them searching for a code.
+If you have an option for visitors to input a coupon code during the checkout process, it could cause them to go searching for a code.

-But if these codes aren’t always readily available and they’re just something you offer to a disgruntled customer, it shouldn’t be a primary element of your checkout process.
+But if these codes aren’t always readily available and they’re just something you use to offer a disgruntled customer, it shouldn’t be a primary element of your checkout process.